n123git/save-docs/general.md

 | ...    | ...                                                     | Data.
 Can be nested.                   |
 | 0x1153C| `FF FE`                                                 | End Marker (0xFEFF)                    |

-Here is a basic JS tool to parse SectionIDs:
+Here is a basic JS tool to parse SectionIDs taken from an old version of my save editor:
 ```js

 (function (global) {